-- Minor programs consist of five to seven subjects, generally six, and a minimum of 57 units.
-These subjects may count toward General Institute Requirements and departmental program requirements. - In counting subjects, 6-unit subjects are counted as half subjects; subjects of 9-15 units count as 1 subject; 18-unit subjects count as 11⁄2 subjects; and subjects of 21-24 units count as 2 subjects. - Subjects taken under the junior-senior P/D/F grading option cannot be used for a minor program.
-Subjects taken under the new flexible P/NR grading option (instated in AY21) can be used for all General Institute Requirements and programs, including minors. - 3.
+- 1. Minor programs consist of five to seven subjects, generally six, and a minimum of 57 units.
+These subjects may count toward General Institute Requirements and departmental program requirements. - In counting subjects, 6-unit subjects are counted as half subjects; subjects of 9-15 units count as 1 subject; 18-unit subjects count as 11⁄2 subjects; and subjects of 21-24 units count as 2 subjects. - 2.
+Subjects taken under the flexible P/NR grading option (instated in AY21) can be used for all General Institute Requirements and programs, including minors. - 3.
 At the discretion of the minor advisor, transfer credit may be used to fulfill a portion of the minor program.
 MIT subjects, including those taken through cross-registration, must comprise at least half of the minor program. - 4.
 A student may not take a minor in the area of their major: the minor degree is intended to be independent from the major degree, and not tangentially related.
 In addition, minors are not allowed in either field of composite degrees combining two different fields (e.g., the SB in Mathematics with Computer Science, SB in Humanities and Science, or the SB in Humanities and Engineering) or joint degrees (e.g., the SB in Chemistry and Biology or the SB in Computer Science and Molecular Biology). - 5.
 A student may earn no more than two minors, which are awarded only when the student receives a specific SB degree.
 This two-minor maximum applies even if the student receives more than one SB degree.
 The student should designate the minor program by the end of the sophomore year, but no later than Add Date one full term preceding the one in which the SB degree is awarded. - 6.
 The student must complete an application form for a minor in consultation with the appropriate minor advisor.
 Note that the application and completion forms for Humanities, Arts, and Social Sciences (HASS) minors are different from those used in other fields.